dylmye/lets-plan/README.md

 - Remove the scripts and HTML comments from public/index.html
 - Set the `homepage` field in the package.json to the URL you'll be hosting the website on (to make the service worker work)
-- Remove helpers/analytics.ts + any references to it, or change it to use the analytics package you use
+- Remove `helpers/analytics.ts` + any references to it, or change it to use the analytics package you use
 - Remove the credit footer in the Navbar component

+Now you can run `yarn start` to spin up the local webserver.

 ## Build